yeol0129/portfolio/README.md

 # Machine Learning Portfolio
 ![header](https://capsule-render.vercel.app/api?type=waving&color=99CCFF&height=200&section=header&text=Siyeol%20Kim&fontSize=90)

-Motivated and passionate recent graduate with a strong interest in machine learning and its applications.
-Skilled in prediction, classification, computer vision, data building, and model training.
-Committed to continuously learning and expanding skills to solve complex problems using machine learning techniques.
+As a recent graduate of the Department of Electronic Engineering with a strong interest in machine learning, I am excited to begin my career in this field.
+I am a dedicated and enthusiastic learner who is passionate about acquiring new skills and knowledge in programming, data analysis, and machine learning.
+I am eager to contribute my technical skills and problem-solving abilities to a team of professionals and make a meaningful impact on the organization.

 Linkedin : https://www.linkedin.com/in/siyeol-kim-441533264/